jradd/django-newproj-template/readme.md

 ### Optionally, you will be using Xapian for plain text search.

 This project installs Xapian with Python bindings.
-You will have to additionally install the _django-haystack_ and _xapian-haystack_ Python packages and configure the project to use this.
+You will have to additionally install the [_django-haystack_](https://pypi.python.org/pypi/django-haystack/) and [_xapian-haystack_](https://pypi.python.org/pypi/xapian-haystack) Python packages and [configure the project as appropriate](http://django-haystack.readthedocs.org/en/latest/tutorial.html#configuration).

 ### Optionally, you will be using memcached for caching.

-This project installs memcached and Python bindings.
+This project installs memcached and Python bindings and configures the development environment (in _myproject/settings/development.py_) to use memcached.
+The production environment settings file includes the necessary config for memcached but commented out since the production environment will need to have memcached installed onto the server with Python bindings in order for that to work.

 ### Optionally, you will be using PIL and possibly SORL-Thumbnail.

-This project installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however).
-To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages and configure the project as appropriate.
+This project installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the [_pil_](https://pypi.python.org/pypi/PIL) Python package, however).
+To use SORL-Thumbnail you will have to install the [_pil_](https://pypi.python.org/pypi/PIL) and [_sorl-thumbnail_](https://pypi.python.org/pypi/sorl-thumbnail/) Python packages and [configure the project as appropriate](http://sorl-thumbnail.readthedocs.org/en/latest/installation.html#setup).

 ### Other applications